 Newcomers are Multilingual Learners who are new to the country and identified as having limited or interrupted education, as well as minimal literacy skills in both their native language and English.
-Newcomer Centers serve students generally for one or two semesters to prepare them for participation in an ELA Program.
+Newcomer Centers serve students generally for one or two semesters to prepare them for participation in an MLE/ELA Program.
 Newcomer Centers are located at Place Bridge Academy, Merrill Middle School, DCIS-Montbello, Abraham Lincoln High School and South High School.

 Additional resources for DPS teachers can be found in the Resources and Supports for Newcomers Schoology Course.